martin-braun/wp-base/app/public/wp-content/plugins/wordfence-login-security/readme.txt

 3. Configuration options include XML-RPC protection and login page CAPTCHA.

 == Changelog ==

+= 1.0.8 - July 19, 2021 =
+* Fix: WooCommerce integration notice can now be dismissed on any admin page
+* Change: Updated messaging around 2FA for WooCommerce roles

+= 1.0.7 - July 8, 2021 =
+* Improvement: Added 2FA and reCAPTCHA support for WooCommerce login and registration forms
+* Improvement: Added option to require 2FA for any role
+* Improvement: Added logic to automatically disable NTP after repeated failures and option to manually disable NTP
+* Change: Updated reCAPTCHA setup note
+* Change: Updated plugin headers for compatibility with WordPress 5.8

 = 1.0.6 - January 14, 2021 =
 * Improvement: Made a number of WordPress 5.6 and jQuery 3.x compatibility improvements.